-What if I want to take my pension and lump sum early?
+What if I want to take my pension benefits early?

 You may be able to take your deferred benefits early, from age 55.
 If you do take them early, your pension will be reduced because it will be paid for longer.
-This means that your lump sum will be lower too.
+This means that any lump sum you choose will be lower too.